millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

     T = M^x L^y \frac{L^z}{T^{2z}}

-So we want to find :math:`x`, :math:`y`, and :math:`z` such that we end up with one unit of time :math:`T` once we solve.
+Now we want to find :math:`x`, :math:`y`, and :math:`z` such that we end up with one unit of time :math:`T` once we solve.
 Doesn't that sound familiar?
 It is just a system of equations.

 .. math::